HCDigitalScholarship/documentation/lemp_stack.md

 $ ln -s /etc/nginx/sites-available/<projectname>  /etc/nginx/sites-enabled
 ```

-Next, create a uWSGI configuration file at `/etc/uwsgi/apps-available/<projectname>.ini` following this template (you may need to create the `uwsgi` and `apps-available` folders first):
+Next, create a uWSGI configuration file at `/etc/uwsgi/apps-available/<projectname>.ini` following this template.
+Again, if your project is already in production, copy and edit the production config file.

 ```
 [uwsgi]